 Third, logistic regression requires there to be little or no multicollinearity among the independent variables.
 This means that the independent variables should not be too highly correlated with each other.

-Fourth, logistic regression assumes linearity of independent variables and log odds. although this analysis does not require the dependent and independent variables to be related linearly, it requires that the independent variables are linearly related to the log odds.
+Fourth, logistic regression assumes linearity of independent variables and log odds of the dependent variable.
+Although this analysis does not require the dependent and independent variables to be related linearly, it requires that the independent variables are linearly related to the log odds of the dependent variable.

 Finally, logistic regression typically requires a large sample size.
 A general guideline is that you need at minimum of 10 cases with the least frequent outcome for each independent variable in your model.
 For example, if you have 5 independent variables and the expected probability of your least frequent outcome is .10, then you would need a minimum sample size of 500 (10*5 / .10).